dhan112099/NodeGraph_PMI/README.md

 }
 ```

-If you create FlowChart instance, FlowChartViewModel is created automatically with it.
+If you create a FlowChart instance, FlowChartViewModel is created automatically with it.
 So you can bind it.

 NodeGraphManager.CreateFlowChart() is defined as below.